 I hit my heaviest in 2011.
 It was then, that I hit rock bottom.
 So I decided to make a change.
-Don't know if you see it but the key word here is "I"...
-YOU have to want it bad enough; it has to resonate inside of you.
+I don't know if you see it but the key word here is "I"...
+YOU have to want it bad enough; it has to resonate within you.

-There is nothing bad with moderate-indulgence.
+Listen, there is nothing bad with moderate indulgence; life is meant to be enjoyed.
 But for me—at that time in my life—it was more than that.
 It was a bad lifestyle; a downward spiral to an extremely unhealthy body.

-I'm not perfect; perfection is non-existent—but I can honestly tell you—I am nowhere near the woman I used to be; she no longer exists!
+Look, I am not perfect, but I can honestly tell you, I am nowhere near the woman I used to be; she no longer exists!

-Being heavy—or better yet, let me stop myself from sugar coating it—let's call it fat, because that's what it is—it's FAT.
-Being fat was one of the worst outfits I ever wore.
+Being heavy—or better yet, let me stop myself from sugar coating it—let's call it fat, because that's what it is—it is FAT.

 Unless you know me personally or I've shared this with you—you would've never known.
 I've never, publicly, talked about being fat.
 But now I want to share my story in hopes that it may inspire someone.